 Visitors can also trace a stream called El Negro, flanked by wild orchids and diverse ferns along its riverbed.
 El Negro eventually leads to a 30-metre cliff, where the water falls and smashes against the rocks below, forming whirlpools of foam that give the surrounding area a persistent cloak of mist.

 Feeling inspired?
-Give us call on 020 3930 2974, or fill in our free quote form, to start designing your dream Cuba holiday.
+Give us call or fill in our free quote form, to start designing your dream Cuba holiday.
 Our team of Cuban-born experts will use their in-depth knowledge to create a bespoke itinerary tailored to all your needs.